arnavbhattt/BLE-Integrated-WebApp/README.md

 * This process is repeated until the user/device stops sending data.

 ## **Important Notes**
+* Tracing Data and Zooming in may be difficult on Chrome and Edge.
+Works best with Mozilla Firefox.
+## Bluetooth Functionality ##
 * Ensure that the BLE device is ready for connection when running subscribe.py.
 * Check the specified BLE device information and adjust it in the code if needed.
 * The package.json file manages the Node.js dependencies for running the web application.